entiros/starlify-connector-template/README.md

          .description("Example description")
          .build();
      ```

 ## External IDs
+Importing entities from an external data source into Starlify relies on the concept of *external IDs*.
+Every external node that is to be entered into Starlify must have an external ID.
+This ID is used to identify the node from the external data source and is used to match the node in the external data source with the node in Starlify.
+The external ID must be unique within the workspace, and it must be deterministic for a specific node, meaning every time that node is imported, the external ID must be the same as the previous time.
+If an import enters a node with an external ID that already exists in the workspace, the node will be updated with the new data.
+If the external ID does not exist in the workspace, a new node will be created.

+### Acceptable external IDs
+Acceptable external IDs could for example be unique IDs associated with the node in the external data source, such as a database ID, a UUID identifier, or a unique name that will not change.

+### Unacceptable external IDs
+Unacceptable external IDs could for example be a name that is not unique, a name that can change, or a name that is not deterministic, such as a UUID generated during the import process.

 ## Configuration
 Configuration options for the connector are specified in the `application.yaml` file in the `src/main/resources` directory.
 You will need to provide your Starlify API key in this file, which you can get under 'External Connections' in Starlify.

 ## Installation
 To install the project with the included Maven wrapper, follow these steps:

 1. Clone the repository: `git clone https://github.com/entiros/starlify-connector.git`